Why Invisible Types

 #[[f [get pair 0]] [f [get pair 1]]]]

-When you match on a value, the compiler knows its type from the constructors you use.
-Pattern matching is not just control flow; it is also a rich source of type information:
+When you match on a value, the compiler learns its type from the constructors you name.
+Pattern matching is more than control flow; it is a rich source of type information:

 [fn describe [opt]